Brookfield Asset Management Inc. (BAM) Upgraded Issued by Wall Street Gurus

 Keefe Bruyette, on the other hand, stated in their research note that they expect to see BAM reach a price target of $41, previously predicting the price at $37.
 The rating they have provided for BAM stocks is “Outperform” according to the report published on August 17th, 2020.

-Volatility was left at 2.47%, however, over the last 30 days, the volatility rate increased by 3.32%, as shares sank -5.91% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -4.64% lower at present.
+Volatility was left at 3.00%, however, over the last 30 days, the volatility rate increased by 4.43%, as shares surge +6.66% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.87% upper at present.

 Insider Trading